About the Organisation

 Each Member of Parliament (MP) in India represents over two million constituents.
 The Indian Parliament passes an average of 60 Bills every year.
-MPs make laws and address complex policy issues across a wide range of sectors.
+MPs make laws and address complex policy issues across various sectors.
 Given the diversity of issues and the technical nature of many of them, it is not possible for MPs to be well versed on all such issues.

-It is in this context that PRS provides MPs analysis on legislation and policy to help them prepare for parliamentary debates.
+In this context, PRS provides MPs analysis on legislation and policy to help them prepare for parliamentary debates.

-The work of PRS is entirely funded through philanthropic donations and grants by a number of Indian institutions and individuals.
+The work of PRS is entirely funded through philanthropic donations and grants by several Indian institutions and individuals.

 About the Internship

 The PRS staff consists of a team of dedicated professionals with different areas of expertise and is broadly divided into the research and outreach departments.

 While the research team analyses legislative and policy issues of topical interest, the outreach team tracks the working of the legislatures and legislators, manages citizen engagement, and is PRS’s interface with the MPs and MLAs.